 The graph above of probability of failure vs load is simplistic.
 It does not consider cyclic loading.
 Cyclic loading is the repetitive loading and unloading of any material or component.
 For example, in an engine a cycle may be defined as one revolution.
 Or it could be defined as the completion of the combustion cycle (4 revolutions in a 4 stroke engine).
+It could be the cycling that occurs when driving on a corrugated dirt track.
 Each cycle causes some level of fatigue.
 The higher the load, the greater the fatigue per cycle.
 The life of the component is dictated both by the magnitude of the load and the number of load cycles.

 In materials science, an S-N curve is used to represent the relationship between load and number of cycles.
 S is for stress and N for number of cycles.
 It is a graph of magnitude of cyclic stress vs number of cycles to failure.
 Number of cycles is usually on a logarithmic scale to better illustrate the relationship over a vast cycle range.